CAREFULLY CURATED EYEWEAR FROM PREMIUM INDEPENDENT BRANDS

 Unfortunately, they were bought by Luxottica, the giants of the optical industry, so we've stopped supplying them, but Bill Barton (ex-CEO) and Patty Perreira (ex-chief designer) recognised the likely direction that Luxottica would take them and started their own company producing high-quality luxury eyewear in the spirit of Oliver Peoples when it first started.

 Handmade in France, Anne et Valentin’s frames are bold and striking, usually with a subtle twist to make them more interesting than standard glasses.
-We’ve been stocking them for many years and wearers of their frames invariably report back how pleased they are with them - from receiving compliments from strangers and the attention to detail which contributes to their comfort.
+We’ve been providing them for many years and wearers invariably report back how pleased they are with them - from receiving compliments from strangers and the attention to detail which contributes to their comfort.

 Premier-quality, limited edition, luxury eyewear brand made from finest quality acetates and precious metals.
 Designed in Hollywood and made in Japan, they need to be tried on to be fully appreciated.
 Complete with certificate and leather case.